-The Council has made savings and additional income of £1.1m, £1.8m, £1.0m, £0.9m, £0.8m and £1.1m in the six years up to 2017/18.
-We expect to make savings of approximately £3.5 million for the three years 2017/18 to 2019/20, i.e. approximately £1.2m per annum.
-The Council has begun work on this and amongst other things will be focusing on raising more income through commercial activities and digitisation.
-This includes taking on new building developments and activities where there are public and commercial benefits through the vehicle of a property company.
+The Council has made savings and generated additional income of £1.8m, £1.0m, £0.9m, £0.8m, £1.1m and £1.0m in the six years up to and including 2018/19.
+We expect to make savings and additional income of approximately £2.8 million for the three years 2019/20 to 2021/22, i.e. approximately £0.9m per annum.
+The Council is working on this and this involves amongst other things raising more income through commercial activities and digitalisation.
+This includes taking on new building developments and activities where there are public and commercial benefits, whilst also keeping under review the achievement of these.